stevensblueprint/blueprint_website/src/sponsors.md

       Get recognized as a supporter of student innovation at Stevens.
       Perfect for organizations looking to build early visibility and connect with top tech talent.
     features:
-      - Mention on Instagram / LinkedIn
-      - Access to student resumes
+      - Logo placement (Social media, recruitment materials, etc.)
+      - Recognition at all events

     isHighlighted: false
   - name: Silver
-    price: 2,500
+    price: 2,000
     description: >
-      Deepen your engagement with the Blueprint community by hosting technical events and showcasing your brand on our merchandise.
-Includes all Bronze benefits.
+      Deepen your engagement with the Blueprint community by showcasing your brand on our social media and attending our annual project showcase.
+Includes all bronze benefits.
     features:
-      - Mention on Instagram / LinkedIn
+      - All bronze benefits
-      - Access to student resumes
+      - Invitation to project team showcase
-      - Host Workshops / Tech Talks
-      - Name / Logo on Merchandise
+      - Sponsor spotlight posts on LinkedIn/Instagram
     isHighlighted: false
   - name: Gold
     price: 5,000
     description: >
       Join as a premier partner and gain direct recruiting access to our student network.
       Perfect for companies seeking to inspire, recruit, and collaborate with future tech leaders.
-      Includes all Silver benefits.
     features:
-      - Mention on Instagram / LinkedIn
+      - All silver benefits
-      - Access to student resumes
+      - Exclusive Access to student resumes
-      - Host Workshops / Tech Talks
-      - Name / Logo on Merchandise
       - Host Recruiting Event
     isHighlighted: true
 ---